The Moai with Cape Hauy in the distance across For...

 From the Fortescue Bay Beach, head north and gain the trail to Waterfall Bay.
 After about an hour, Bivouac Bay is reached.
 Continue another 10-15 minutes, where the trail turns sharply North.
 Look for a climber's trail marked by a cairn, and follow this east for about 100yds to the cliff's edge.
 A series of rappels (do-able with one 60m rope) reach a broad rock pedestal 10 feet above the Tasman Sea.
 If you haven't noticed the Moai by now, you're in the wrong place!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Moai:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Moai:

 Featured Route For The Moai